jonathanbell/jonathanbell.github.io/src/pages/cv.md

 Software developer residing in Victoria BC, Canada with over seven years of experience developing and building robust, high-volume commercial and government web applications; most proficient in JavaScript (Node, TypeScript, Vue) and the LAMP stack (PHP/Laravel, Apache, MySQL).

-Seeking a position with a small to medium-sized company as a full-stack or front-end developer.
+Seeking a position with a small to enterprise-sized company as a full-stack or front-end developer.
 Pursuing companies with collaborative and welcoming cultures as well as opportunities for long-term growth in engineering and management positions.
 Ready to work inside an agile development team with an affinity for iterative workflows.

 Fluent in both written and spoken English and Italian.